karandave211/karandave211.github.io/_posts/2026-05-06-first-backlink-justdial.md

 ## Step 3: Verification and Waiting

 After submitting, Justdial verified my mobile number via OTP.
-The listing went into a “pending review” state.
+The listing went into a "pending review" state.
 Within 24 hours, I received an email confirming the listing was live.

 I searched for my business name on Justdial, and there it was – with my portfolio link.